|About Religious Education at UUCGF

 RE classes for children are held from September

 begins at 10 a.m.
 Children are invited to attend the

 first 15 minutes of the service which includes a

-age and grade level.
+story time.
 Materials are geared to the children’s

-ages and interests and are exposed to UU
+ages and interests and are exposed to UU principles

-Caring for the Environment.
-We teach our children
+Environment.
+We teach our children to be familiar

-exemplified these principles in their lives.
-Check out
+principles in their lives.
+Check out UU RE resources

 Take Exit 19 off I-87